ebranlard/weio/README.md

 ## Adding more file formats
-File formats can be added by implementing a subclass of `weio/File.py`, for instance `weio/VTKFile.py`.
-Existing examples are found in the folder `weio`.
+Additional file formats can be added as follows:

+- Copy paste the template file `_weio/_NEWFILE_TEMPLATE.py`, for instance to `weio/MyFormatFile.py`
+- Adjust the classname, the default extensions, and implement the reader (function `_read()`) and optionally the writer.
-Once implemented the fileformat needs to be registered in `weio/__init__.py` by adding an import line at the beginning of this script and adding a line in the function `fileFormats()` of the form `formats.append(FileFormat(VTKFile))`
+- Register the fileformat in `weio/__init__.py` by adding an import line in the function `fileFormats()`.
+Registering the fileformat is useful when using `weio` with `pyDatView`, or, when using the automatic reader functionality: `weio.read('any_file.ext')`

+That's it.
+If possible, add some unittests and examples files:

+-  Unittests are found in the folder `weio/tests/`.
+You can create a file `test_myformat.py` in this folder, using existing tests for inspiration.
+- Examples files can be placed in the folder `weio/tests/example_files/`.
+Try to use a minimal size for the example files (e.g. a couple of bytes/Kb).
+- To run your test from the repository root, type `python -m weio.tests.tests_myformat`.

 ## Contributing